- Live Rates

 To close the knowledge gap between you and buying your move up home, download our ebook by clicking below.

 Will you need mortgage financing to buy a home?
 We can help.
-Sammamish Mortgage has been serving buyers across the Pacific Northwest for more than 25 years.
-We offer a wide variety of mortgage programs and tools with flexible qualification criteria.
+Sammamish Mortgage has been serving buyers across the Pacific Northwest since 1992.
+We offer a wide variety of mortgage programs and tools with flexible qualification criteria to borrowers in Washington, Idaho, Oregon, and Colorado.
 Please contact us today with any financing-related questions you have.